 With the abundance of information that is continually and openly shared online, it has become necessary to supplement all investigations with Open Source Intelligence gathered from the World Wide Web, including social media and networking sites, Deep Web sites and databases, blogs, groups, and discussion boards, only to name a few.

 We regularly assist law enforcement and other government-related services with critical trade practices, to support various operations that may involve the extensive deployment of a variety of internet-related tools and social media applications.

 Critical Incident Monitoring and Reporting

 Employing teams of professional research and technology personnel, with related field experience in law enforcement, sensitive operations, and government, TII will facilitate comprehensive online monitoring with advanced online tools and technologies to support your organization’s operational requirements.

-Regardless of geographical location, TII’s experts are able to apply key parameters of open source intelligence monitoring to provide essential information to assigned control centers to support operational goals.
+Regardless of geographical location, TII’s experts are able to apply key parameters of Open Source Intelligence monitoring to provide essential information to assigned control centres to support operational goals.

 Information Response Management